What has teaching taught me about copywriting?

 All you wanted was to add some creativity to the lesson, and now you find yourself performing a stealthy commando crawl towards the classroom exit, hoping you won’t get detected.

 What happened?
 How did you get it so wrong?

 When raw creativity is our starting point, we blur the clarity of our message.
 We are seduced by creativity and turn a blind eye to its complexity.
 We forget our loyalty to purpose and simplicity and end up with something incompatible.

 In a moment of naivety, I was whisked away by creative thoughts and waved goodbye to my loyal friend, simplicity.
 It almost cost me my life in the classroom!

-Do you remember the scene in Return to Oz where Dorothy enters Princess Mombi’s castle and is shocked to see halls of beautiful, decapitated heads?
-For teachers and copywriters, it's all too familiar choosing the right head to get the job done (I don’t mean having corridors of decapitated heads).
+Do you remember the scene in Return to Oz where Dorothy enters Princess Mombi’s castle and is shocked to see halls of decapitated heads?
+For teachers and copywriters this is all too familiar – choosing the right head to get the job done (I don’t mean having corridors of decapitated heads).